Pandemic Influenza and Gender Imbalance: Mortality Selection before Births: Mechanism

 In the flexible specification, I consider the weighted influenza death rates for the first, second, and third trimester by replacing $\overline{\textit{FLUDR}}_{ilm}$ in equation~\ref{wdr} with the average influenza mortality rates for each trimester.
 The flexible specification is given as follows:

 This specification allows us to investigate the most sensitive trimester for the impacts of fetal influenza exposure on infants' health.
 One must be careful here, as in the regressions using infant mortality as a dependent variable, I do not necessarily expect the first trimester to be the most vulnerable for infants' health.
 While fetuses are indeed relatively vulnerable during the first trimester, those affected by any shocks during this trimester are culled before birth.
-In other words, surviving fetuses are positively selected into birth.\footnote{The conditional expectation of the truncated normal distribution is always greater than that of the original distribution, as described in Section~\ref{sec:sec21}.} Therefore, the observed (i.e., surviving) infants may be more sensitive to shocks during the second and/or third trimesters than those during the first trimester.
-This natural selection mechanism suggests that the estimates $\hat{\varrho}_{1}$ and/or $\hat{\varrho}_{2}$ can be positive (negative) if the scarring (selection) mechanism works, whereas the estimate $\hat{\varrho}_{0}$ can be negative or statistically insignificant.\footnote{Note that it is technically difficult to conduct the event study analysis on the infant mortality rate because both outcomes are measured in the annual level.
-The weighted influenza death rate of a certain trimester is more likely to be correlated with the rates in the other trimesters given the feature of the weighting transformation (equation~\ref{wdr}).}
+In other words, surviving fetuses are positively selected into birth.
+As described in Section~\ref{sec:sec21}, the conditional expectation of the truncated normal distribution is consistently greater than the original distribution.
+Therefore, the observed (i.e., surviving) infants may be more sensitive to shocks during the second and/or third trimesters than those during the first trimester.
+This natural selection mechanism suggests that the estimates $\hat{\varrho}_{1}$ and/or $\hat{\varrho}_{2}$ can be positive (negative) if the scarring (selection) mechanism works, whereas the estimate $\hat{\varrho}_{0}$ can be negative or statistically insignificant.

-The inferences are conducted in a similar way for the specifications for the proportion of male births.
-I use the CRVE and cluster the standard errors at the 8-area level to address the potential spatial and prefecture-specific within correlations.
+The inferences are conducted similarly for the specifications for the proportion of male births.
+I use the CRVE and cluster the standard errors at the 8-area level to address the potential spatial and within correlations.
 The wild cluster bootstrap-t method is employed for the statistical inference.
-All the regressions are weighted by the average number of live births over the sample period in each prefecture.
+All the regressions are weighted by the average number of live births over the sample period in each prefecture, given that the dependent variable is the infant mortality rate (Section~\ref{sec:sec33}).